hashkat/hashkat/docs/tutorial09.md

 ## Follow Through Retweets

 Following via retweets is a follow method in which an agent sees a tweet that was retweeted by one of the agents they're following, and, liking the content of the tweet, decides to follow the original tweeter.
-The likelihood of this occurring is dependent on the value of the *follow_reaction_prob* variable in the *preference_classes* section of the input file, where it can be a value anywhere from
+The likelihood of this occurring is dependent on the value of the *follow_reaction_prob* variable in the *preference_classes* section of the input file.
+The *follow_reaction_prob* variable determines the probability that an agent, if they are selected to act on a retweet, will follow the tweeter of the original tweet as opposed to just retweeting the retweet.
+For example, if this value was set 0.8, everytime an agent was selected to act on a retweet, there would be an 80% chance that they would follow the original tweeter, and a 20% chance that they would just retweet the retweet.

 ## Constructing a Network Without These Other Follow Methods